ADGEfficiency/dsr-rl/notes/markdown/0_introduction.md

 ## Goals for today and tomorrow

-Introduction to **concepts, ideas and terminology**

-Familiarity with important literature
+Introduction to **concepts, ideas and terminology**.
+Familiarity with important literature.
+Understanding of the state of the field today.
+Practical strageties to run reinforcement learning experiments.

-Experience with running reinforcement learning experiments

-Guidance on reinforcement learning project ideas

-Working with existing code bases

-To really learn RL, you will need to dedicate significant amount of time (same as if you want to learn NLP, convolution, GANs etc)
+To really learn reinforcement learning, you will need to dedicate significant amount of time (same as if you want to learn NLP, convolution, GANs etc)